abyssDS/sfmlWiki/Tutorial:-Create-an-empty-project-using-premake5.md

 Now just:

-`premake5 vs2017` ( if you are using visual studio 2017, if you aren't the complete list is [here](https://github.com/premake/premake-core/wiki/Using-Premake))
+`premake5 vs2017` ( if you are using visual studio 2017, otherwise the complete list is [here](https://github.com/premake/premake-core/wiki/Using-Premake))

 And under the new generated folder **build** you will find your project ready to go.